Adzz/jxon/README.md

 # Jxon

-An event based json parser.
+An EXPERIMENTAL event based json parser.
+Don't use it.